alwaysbegrowing/arbor-contracts/spec/overview.md

 ### Collateral

 Borrowers specify the ERC20 tokens they would like to use as collateral when creating the bond.
-Multiple distinct ERC20 tokens used as collateral is supported.
+Only a single collateral type is supported.

 ### Convert